Home DTM Home DTM Expo: How to Prepare

 Participants will be assigned a table to display their Prompt Script(s).
 Exact table dimensions will vary among festival sites, but we try to find tables that are about 36″ wide by 18″ deep.

 Each student is required to bring their prompt book from the production.
-The prompt book should be the book(s) the student used during the actual production.
+The prompt book should be the actual book(s) the student used during the production.
 If the original prompt script is in digital format, a printed copy of the Prompt Script must be generated for display at the DTM Expo.
-Posters are no longer required for the Stage Management Fellowship.
-You are only allowed to present your prompt book/script(s).

 Materials to Bring to Festival